devOsiris21/miside-save/README.md

 # miside-save

-**This repository contains a complete save file for the game Miside, with all costumes, cartridges and chapters unlocked.**
+**This repository contains a complete save file for the game Miside, with all costumes, cartridges, Mita's and chapters unlocked.**

 ## Usage